The word can't is a word that needs to disappear from people's vocabulary. It's an evil word, on so many levels.

 The next time that I had to make that drive, and the boss lent me his car, he handed me a proper map of the area.
 And he never said can't to me again.

-Twenty years later and I look back at those events with fondness, even if it was a driving accident.
-It is just a lasting reminder how my subconscious hears the word can’t, then decides to prove the guilty doomsayer wrong.
+Nearly thirty years later and I look back at those events with fondness, even if it was a driving accident.
+It is just a lasting reminder of how my subconscious hears the word can't, then decides to prove the guilty doomsayer wrong.

 Even in recent times, I have heard people tell me can't.